Backbase/backbase.github.io/_posts/2023-06-26-angular-standalone-components.md

 _**Note:**_

-* `ng generate @angular/core:standalone` should be executed at the root of the project.
 * To avoid any breaking changes to an app with the standalone feature, in Angular, most of the `NgModule` or other files, so you might have to remove and migrated some of the files manually.

 ## Migrate a component manually